Achieving fast high-fidelity optimal control of many-body quantum dynamics: Many-Body State Transfer

-where $\Hd$ is the uncontrollable drift Hamiltonian and $\Hc$ is the control Hamiltonian parametrized by the \textit{control} $u(t)$ which allows manipulation of the unitary time evolution.
-Discretizing time on a regular grid spaced by $\dt$ we obtain
+where $\Hd$ is the uncontrollable drift Hamiltonian and $\Hc$ is the control Hamiltonian parametrized by the {control} $u(t)$ which allows manipulation of the unitary time evolution.
+The extension to more than one control parameter is discussed in Ref.~\cite{jensen2021approximate}.
+Discretizing time on a regular grid of length $\nt$ spaced by $\dt$ we obtain